ggioffreda/git-guardian/README.md

       --ansi                           Force ANSI output
-      --no-ansi                        Disable ANSI output -n, --no-interaction                 Do not ask any interactive question -v|vv|vvv, --verbose                 Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+      --no-ansi                        Disable ANSI output -n, --no-interaction                 Do not ask any interactive question -v|vv|vvv, --verbose                 Increase the verbosity of messages: 1 for normal output, ...

 Help:
  Fetches all the repositories for the given users